daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 	}
     ```

-10. Behaviour onChange (API LastFM)
+19. Reorganize the PurchaseOrder attributes (by accessing the option ***User Interface***)

-10. Create attribute OrderLines
+20. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).

-8. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).
+21. Go to the Application area.

-9. Go to the Application area.
+22. Create a new instance of the Primavera data source, with code *"DEMO"* and with the Code of the Connector that you have created.

-10. Create a new instance of the Primavera data source, with code *"DEMO"* and with the Code of the Connector that you have created.
+23. On left side menu, navigate to *Configurations / Supplier*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.

-11. On left side menu, navigate to *Configurations / Employee*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.
+24. Now you can try to List and Create new Products directly on your on-premise system

-12. Now you can List and Update Employees directly on your on-premise system, providing your connector is correctly configured and running.
+25.